Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

 \subsubsection{Peak amplitude of the normalized power spectrum}

-The PA of the normalized power spectrum quantifies the dominant frequency component in a specified band, normalized by the total power in that band.
-This feature helps distinguish between term and preterm uterine activity.
+The PA of the normalized power spectrum characterizes the dominant spectral component within a specified frequency band.
+This feature is designed to capture relative spectral concentration while remaining invariant to absolute signal amplitude.

 Electrical and mechanical activity induced by the maternal heart in the uterus tends to show higher amplitude during term pregnancies when labor is still distant.
 This amplitude typically decreases as the delivery approaches.
 Interestingly, a similar low amplitude is observed in preterm pregnancies, even when delivery is expected soon~\cite{2018Dataset}.
 This characteristic makes the PA a crucial predictor of preterm birth.